Paisseon/SatellaJailed/README.md

 Alternatively:
 1. Link your device to [AppDB][2]
-2. Enable the in-app purchase patch.
-It automatically applies Satella Jailed!
+2. Enable the in-app purchase patch and install an app
 3. Attempt to make an in-app purchase, then cancel on the popup

 Please note that Satella does not work on server-sided purchases.
 If it doesn’t work, chances are that I can’t fix it.
 You can use the included TestApp.ipa if you want to ensure that Satella Jailed is functional.